The celebration of Christmas and the New Year are the biggest events for many millions of people of all ages living in different parts of the world.

 Apples were obligatory objects used to decorate a Christmas tree at that time.
 An apple symbolized a forbidden fruit of the Old Testament.

-Also candles were used as Christmas ornaments.
-They say that the idea of Christmas candles was created by Martin Luther.
+Also, candles used as Christmas ornaments.
+They say Martin Luther created the idea of Christmas candles.
 However, it is just a myth probably.

-The story goes that the first evergreen tree was decorated at Christmas in Riga, Latvia, in 1510.
+The story says the first evergreen tree was decorated at Christmas in Riga, Latvia, in 1510.

 People who lived in the region of Alsace, Germany, used and decorated a pine tree like a Christmas tree in 1521.

-He did not have any money to buy apples for a Christmas tree and he decided to make glass ornaments which would look like real apples and other fruits.
+He did not have any money to buy natural apples to decorate a Christmas tree.
+That man decided to make glass ornaments, which would look like real apples and other fruits.

-Then his idea was liked by other people and they began to order the same glass ornaments from that talented glass-blower who began to blow glass ornaments specifically for Christmas trees.
+Then other people liked his idea.
+And they began to order the same glass ornaments from that talented glassblower who started to blow glass ornaments specifically for Christmas trees.

-However, many researchers are convinced that the first glass Christmas decorations were really designed and blown by Hans Greiner from Lauscha.
+Some other researchers are convinced that the first glass Christmas decorations were designed and blown by Hans Greiner from Lauscha.

-He was a direct descendant of the first Hans Greiner who was a glass-blower too.
+He was a direct descendant of the first Hans Greiner, and he was a glassblower too.

 Germans began to make homemade Christmas decorations in the 17th century.

-And it helped to use tinsel (at that time real silver was used) to make nice Christmas ornaments.
+It helped to use tinsel at that time real silver was used) to make nice Christmas ornaments.

-Germany and a bit later Eastern Europe had been manufacturing Christmas ornaments for small parties since the middle of the 17th century.
+Germany and later Eastern Europe had been manufacturing Christmas ornaments for small parties since the middle of the 17th century.

 Christmas tree and Christmas decorations first came to Britain with Queen Charlotte, wife of George III.